29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 3. In this written work, we continued with the same topic as the last written work, and we made the statement of the problem, along with the beneficiary of the research project.

 #### **4th Quarter**

+1. In this written work, we composed a part of our hypothetical research, which is the review of related literature and studies.
+2. In this written work, we made another output for hypothetical research.
+This time, about research design and sampling populations.
+3. In this written work, we made another output for the same hypothetical research.
+The topic this time was about the methodology of gathering the data from our samples.

 ### What information was the most interesting/surprising to you?
 #### **3rd Quarter**